Are you looking for the best waterfalls in Ubud Bali?

 However, once you get to the bottom of the waterfall, Leke Leke truly feels like a hidden gem.
 The lush jungle setting almost gives Jurassic Park vibes and you might expect a dinosaur to appear at any time.

-The hike down to the waterfall is easy to moderate and takes only around 15 minutes.
+You have to climb up and down 300-400 steps each way, it takes about 15 minutes.
 The path is well maintained and is a combination of steps, dirt paths and a bamboo bridge you have to cross.

 The waterfall itself consists of one cascade flowing gently down into a shallow pool of water.
 And there’s even a cave to explore behind the waterfall.
 Because of the small pool, it’s not possible to swim here, but the beauty of the place makes it worth a visit.